Safeguarding at St Thomas'

 If you’re worried about anything, please come and see me, or you can contact me on 07736315374 or by email

 You can also ring Childline on 0800 1111 or ParentPlus on 07799 602858

 My name is Angela Letchford and I am the Safeguarding Vulnerable Adults Adviser.
 My job is to try and make sure vulnerable adults are safe within the life of St Thomas church.

-If you're worried about anything, please come and see me, or you can contact me via the church office on 01524 590410 or email@example.com or Church Office
+If you're worried about anything, please come and see me, or you can contact me by my email or email the Church Office or phone the church office on 01524 590410

 If you have immediate concerns call the Police (either as an emergency 999 or non emergency 101), or you can ring Adult Care Services on 08450530009.

 Here is a handy list of who's who at St Thomas' in case you might prefer to contact them with any questions or concerns.

 If you would prefer to contact the Diocesan Safeguarding team please follow one of these links